sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 // TODO [semver@>=1000]: Welp hopefully we wont get at that.

 // TODO [2200-12-25, +popura, semver>1000]: Combo.

+// TODO [engines node>100]: Just you wait for this version.

 /*
  * TODO [2200-12-25]: Yet